banrahan/PyTeaser/goose/README.rst.txt

 -  Main text of an article
 -  Main image of article
--  Any Youtube/Vimeo movies embedded in article
+-  Any YouTube/Vimeo movies embedded in article
 -  Meta Description
 -  Meta tags

-The python version was rewrite by:
+The Python version was rewritten by:

 -  Xavier Grangier

 Licensing
 ---------

-If you find Goose useful or have issues please drop me a line, I'd love to hear how you're using it or what features should be improved
+If you find Goose useful or have issues please drop me a line.
+I'd love to hear how you're using it or what features should be improved.

-Goose is licensed by Gravity.com under the Apache 2.0 license, see the LICENSE file for more details
+Goose is licensed by Gravity.com under the Apache 2.0 license; see the LICENSE file for more details.

 Setup
 -----